NoOneUST/Emoji-Style-Transfer-CycleGAN-PyTorch/README.md

-# Emoji style transer based on CycleGAN with Tensorflow
+# Emoji style transer based on CycleGAN with PyTorch
 ## Overview
-We implement cycleGAN with Tensorflow to do emoji style transfer.
+We implement cycleGAN with PyTorch to do emoji style transfer.

 ## Experiment Result
                                                       Images generated